l4rz/stylegan2-clip-approach/README.md

 things learned:
 - it's better to generate initial w values from a well converged sample rather than starting with random or median ones
 - optimizing w and noise inputs works better than w alone
+- default values of 0.02 for LR/noise work fine with portraits

 <!-- ![Example](test.png) -->